kalyanvs/Remote_Check/README.md

 #### Configuring Log and Reports Retention

-By default the output and log files will be retained for 7 days on the system where you are running this code.
+By default the output and log files will be retained for 7 days on the system where the code is running.
 Under general configuration you can adjust this based on your requirement

 ```
 [general]